 The magic of the butter in soup

-You can make the simple soup by itself, but the garnishes here (wild onion butter and pickled chanterelles) really take it from a good soup to a fantastic one.
+You can make the simple nettle soup recipe by itself, but the garnishes here (wild ramp butter and pickled chanterelles) really take it from a good soup to a fantastic one.
 The onion butter is particularly interesting.
 While I was reading a book on Turkish cooking, I noticed that for a couple of their nettle soups, butter is added at the end of cooking as a flavoring.

 The butter technique is a little counter-intuitive compared to Western culinary standards, but it’s a fantastic way to quickly dress up a soup.
 Traditionally only regular butter is used, but I usually have ramp and wild onion or ramp leaf butter on hand so it was a no-brainer to add some.
 You can use the butter trick for many soups made with wild greens.
 Try it and be changed.